 Poster, with illustration of three geese, encouraging the public to have their chests x-rayed by the visiting mass miniature radiography service, UK, 1940s.

-Infectious diseases such as tuberculosis were combated using mass miniature radiography.
-It was used in the UK during the 1940s.
-This poster advertised mobile screening programmes used to detect pulmonary tuberculosis in large groups of people.
-Early diagnosis meant lower risk of infection to others such as co-workers or family.
-It also meant a higher chance of recovery.
+The highly infectious tuberculosis (TB) could be detected using mass miniature radiography, a technique used widely in the UK during the 1940s.
+This poster advertised mobile screening programmes that could rapidly x-ray the chests of large numbers of people in a community.
+Early diagnosis lowered the risk of infection to others, such as co-workers or family menbers, and also meant a higher chance of recovery.
 The poster is possibly aimed at parents because it features a cartoon image of a mother goose with her brood.
 The headline reads, ‘Confidence in your future, have your chest x-rayed.’
 Mass miniature radiography only became possible with pre-war technological developments.
 These included extremely small, fast camera lenses that were applied to X-ray work.
-Mobile X-ray services played a large role in public health campaigns against tuberculosis in the 1940s and 1950s.
-Mobile X-ray services were very successful.
-They were phased out in the UK in the 1960s.
-However, they are still used in other parts of the world.
+Mobile X-ray services played a large and very successful role in public health campaigns against tuberculosis in the 1940s and 1950s.
+They were phased out in the UK in the 1960s, but are still used in other parts of the world.